barisersoy101/optimized_clustering_algos/README.md

 - ✅ Advanced text preprocessing with language detection, stopword removal, and SBERT embeddings.
 - ✅ Customizable via `config.yaml` for models, parameters, and custom keywords.
 - ✅ Clean, minimal final DataFrame with only essential information.
+- ✅ Includes a sample `input_sheet1.csv` file to easily try out the project.

 ---